Raj Rajaratnam: Conviction and imprisonment for insider trading

+In a 2014 interview with Frontline, sentencing judge Richard Holwell provided additional context on the case and the factors considered during sentencing.
+Holwell stated that the illegal trades proven at trial represented a small portion of Galleon's overall investment activities, while noting that the jury had concluded Rajaratnam violated insider trading laws.
+In assessing Rajaratnam personally, Holwell described him as "a very smart man" and acknowledged his charitable activities, including humanitarian contributions in Sri Lanka, while also emphasizing the seriousness of the offense.

+Holwell also discussed the government's use of wiretap evidence in the case, stating that prosecutors had not provided the complete background to the judge who authorized the wiretap and characterizing aspects of the application as "reckless".
+However, he declined to suppress the evidence, concluding that the wiretaps would still have been authorized and were necessary to investigate the scope of the insider trading conspiracy.

+In the same interview, Holwell described insider trading cases as comparatively easier for prosecutors to pursue than cases involving more complex financial instruments associated with the 2008 financial crisis, where establishing criminal liability and intent presented greater challenges.

 Rajaratnam served the first years of his 11-year sentence in Ayer, Massachusetts.
 His appeal to the United States Court of Appeals for the Second Circuit was argued in October 2012 by Patricia Millett, who subsequently became a federal Court of Appeals judge herself on the United States Court of Appeals for the District of Columbia Circuit on December 10, 2013.

 U.S. District Judge Loretta Preska in Manhattan on March 3, 2017, rejected Rajaratnam's bid to void much of his insider trading conviction and shorten his 11-year prison sentence, on account of Rajaratnam failing to show his actual innocence on five of the 14 counts on which he was convicted, or that two other counts should be vacated because the main government witness committed perjury.
 Preska also "rejected Rajaratnam's argument that his trial counsel was ineffective, and denied Rajaratnam's bid to reduce the $53.8 million that he had agreed to forfeit to about $4.3 million."